 If your team doesn’t feel very confident, you could run some more extensive training – in 7 sessions you can do Sharing Christ; or in 18 short or 9 long sessions you can use the Relit Evangelisation Course (that’s not cheap to buy, though).

 A good motivational exercise is to host the New Evangelisation Summit – any venue with an Internet connection can stream a weekend of world-class motivational speakers to move your parish culture towards evangelising.

 After basic training, it’s time to decide what kind of project your group will tackle.
 Here, the Southwark Handbook can be invaluable.
 You will probably settle on one of three kinds of projects – to reach non-churchgoing Catholics, to reach people with no particular faith background, or to help those who already worship in your parish to move from being mere churchgoers to missionary disciples.
 But also be aware of the particular gifts of the members of your team – what kind of work will best use the gifts available?
 You may want to ask the members to go through the Called & Gifted process.

 Of all the human beings who don’t attend Mass, non-Churchgoing Catholics are the easiest target.
 They are members of the families of the people who do go to Mass.
 They are parents at the local Catholic School.
 They are easy to identify – but hard to shift.
 Dr Ann Casson’s 2014 research established that young Catholic parents consider themselves “good Catholics” if they are kind to other people and turn up in church at Christmas and Easter.

-The Catholic Church’s focus on non-Churchgoing Catholics in England and Wales is branded as Crossing the Threshold and an e-manual is available, as well as a video from Proclaim’15.
+The Catholic Church’s focus on non-Churchgoing Catholics in England and Wales is branded as Crossing the Threshold and an e-manual is available.
 There are also extensive resources for use around Christmas and Easter.